Differentiating frictionally locked asperities from kinematically coupled zones: Introduction

-The above survey on coupling-locking differentiation allows us to recognize a crucial piece of information missing: \remove{h}\add{H}ow to relate those indicators to \remove{true}\add{{\it true}} locking?
-Here, we use the word \remove{``true''}\add{{\it true}} in the sense of inference, which refers to an ideal estimate available in the limit of complete observations (data) with complete forward models (observation equations)~\citep{yagi2011introduction}.
-While limitations of observation~\citep{yokota2016seafloor} and Green's function errors~\citep{yagi2011introduction} have been closely \remove{discussed}\add{examined}, the model errors of \remove{friction laws}\add{plate interface rheology} wait for scrutiny.
-One very close indicator, a reasonable model, of the true locking will be the above-mentioned ``locking'' defined in the Amontons-Coulomb sense\remove{, for now, called ``Amontons-Coulomb locking.''}\add{.} Yet, Amontons-Coulomb locking \remove{is insufficient}\add{lacks a foundation} to compare it to recent findings, including slow earthquakes, where various physical interpretations have been attempted\add{, and to some extent successful,} based on countless friction laws.
-Examples include slow slip events modeled by rate-and-state friction with velocity cutoff~\citep[e.g.,][]{shibazaki2003physical}\add{, fluid-induced tremors}~\citep[e.g.,][]{yamashita2011dynamic}, and tremors at depth as a semi-brittle failure inside a brittle-ductile transition zone~\citep{ando2012propagation}. \remove{Result c}\add{C}omparisons between \add{results using }different friction laws~\citep{sherrill2024locating} provide a valuable guess of the model errors of assuming specific laws.
-However, no one knows the true physics of plate boundaries, so the model error quantification of plate locking has been largely unaddressed.
-The relationship between Amontons-Coulomb locking, \remove{law-dependent }other locking indicators\add{ depending on other laws}, and true locking is, thus, not yet clear.
+We use the word {\it true} in the sense of inference, which refers to an ideal estimate available in the limit of complete observations (data) with complete forward models (observation equations)~\citep{yagi2011introduction}.
+While limitations of observation~\citep{yokota2016seafloor} and Green's function errors~\citep{yagi2011introduction} have been closely examined, the model errors of plate interface rheology wait for scrutiny.
+One very close indicator, a reasonable model, of the true locking will be the above-mentioned ``locking'' defined in the Amontons-Coulomb sense.
+Yet, Amontons-Coulomb locking is not the only possibility.
+It becomes a problem when comparing Amontons-Coulomb locking to recent findings, including slow earthquakes, where various physical interpretations have been tried based on countless friction laws.
+Examples include slow slip events modeled by rate-and-state friction with velocity cutoff~\citep[e.g.,][]{shibazaki2003physical}, fluid-induced tremors~\citep[e.g.,][]{yamashita2011dynamic}, and tremors at depth as a semi-brittle failure inside a brittle-ductile transition zone~\citep{ando2012propagation}.
+Comparisons between results using different friction laws~\citep{sherrill2024locating} provide a valuable guess of the model errors of assumed specific laws.
+However, no one knows the true physics of plate boundaries, so the model error quantification of plate locking has largely been unaddressed.
+The relationship between Amontons-Coulomb locking, other locking indicators depending on other laws, and true locking is, thus, not yet clear.